cartheur-cybie/sdk/README.md

             [ to include sounds in your program ] adpcm66.exe - convert 16bit (8kHz) WAV files to 4bit ADPCM

-Tools without source are publicly available AFAIK, with copyright held by the appropriate parties.
+Tools without source are publicly available with copyright held by the appropriate parties.
 Tools with source are my own creation and are freeware in both source and binary forms.

 ### ICSDK2 ALPHA RELEASE NOTES:

-This release provides low level services for the iCybie robot.
-It is not complete, nor does it have a working "personality".
-If you want a tool for customizing complete personalities, use [YICT](https://github.com/cartheur-cybie/yict).
-If you don't know what YICT is, or haven't tried it yourself - stop right here, and learn more about YICT before proceeding with the ICSDK2.
+This release provides low-level services for the iCybie robot.
+It is not complete nor does it have a working _personality_.
+The tool for customizing complete personalities is [YICT](https://github.com/cartheur-cybie/yict).
+Take the time to learn about YICT before proceeding with this SDK.

-Components that are working in-totality:
+Components working in-totality:

 * Simple startup
 * Multi-layered initialization and library code